kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 </html>
 ```

-**That's it! the player starts to play and our plugin is in action!**
+**That's it! the player starts to play and your plugin is now in action.**

 # Writing an Advanced Plugin

-An advanced plugin is such that comes as a self project and handles a version, tests, documentation, dev scripts and so on.
+An advanced plugin is one that is built as a self project and handles a version, tests, documentation, dev scripts and so on.
-All of the goods describes above can be achieved by using the `PlayKit JS Plugin Generator` tool.
+All of the options described above can be achieved by using the `PlayKit JS Plugin Generator` tool.
-<br>Read [here](https://github.com/kaltura/playkit-js-plugin-generator)  to learn how to do it!
+<br>Read [here](https://github.com/kaltura/playkit-js-plugin-generator) to learn more.